rtbrick/bngblaster/docs/_sources/reference/traffic.rst.txt

     0x5274427269636b21

-The magic number allows to check for it on a given offset and process only blaster header instead of decoding the whole packet for faster packet processing.
+Storing the magic number on a fixed offset allows fast identification of blaster traffic.

 Flow Identifier
 ^^^^^^^^^^^^^^^

-The 64 bit flow identifier is a global unique number which identifies the flow.
+The 64 bit flow identifier is a globally unique number that identifies the flow.

 Flow Sequence Number
 ^^^^^^^^^^^^^^^^^^^^

-The 64 bit flow sequence number is sequential number starting with 1 and incremented per packet primary used to identity packet loss.
+The 64 bit flow sequence number is a sequential number starting with 1 and incremented per packet primary used to identify packet loss.

 This number 0 means that sequencing is disabled.